Rickmic/Deep_CLEM/README.md

       The electron and fluorescent microscopic images could be greyscale or RGB images.
     </li>
     <li>
-      Each pair of electron and fluorescent microscopic images should be named with the same name.
+      Each pair of electron and fluorescent microscopic images should be named with the same filename.
     </li>
   </ul>
 </p>